Restructuring and insolvency in Germany: overview

 An insolvency proceeding can be opened in relation to the assets of any natural person or legal entity (including a GmbH, AG, general partnership (offene Handelsgesellschaft) and limited partnership (Kommanditgesellschaft)).

-The insolvency petition can be withdrawn until the insolvency proceeding is opened or the insolvency petition is denied by a final and conclusive court judgment (section 13, German Insolvency Code).
+The insolvency petition can be withdrawn until the insolvency proceeding is opened or the insolvency petition is denied by a final court (where the decision cannot be appealed) (section 13, German Insolvency Code).

 If the debtor has filed an insolvency petition and its illiquidity is only imminent, and it has applied for personal management but the insolvency court views the requirements for personal management to not be satisfied, the insolvency court must notify the debtor and provide an opportunity for the debtor to withdraw the petition before a decision is made regarding the opening of an insolvency proceeding (section 270a, German Insolvency Code).

 Substantive tests.
 The insolvency court will open an insolvency proceeding if the debtor's assets are expected to cover the costs of the insolvency proceeding or if a third party advances funds sufficient to cover the costs, and if one of the following grounds applies:

 Illiquidity (section 17, German Insolvency Code).
 A debtor is illiquid if he is unable to meet his payment obligations when due.
 The following are not taken into consideration:

 minor cash flow shortages.
 This occurs if the shortfall is less than 10% (that is, the cash available covers at least 90% of the obligations due) and if there is no apparent trend towards a larger cash flow shortage;

 short-term payment problems.
 This occurs if the shortfall is more than the 10% cash flow shortage (see above), but is resolved within a maximum period of three weeks.